 Your coax should be on a spool about 20' away from under falling branches and the spool should be supported through a pipe or pole.
 Don't hurt your coax or your fingers.

-Use the plumbers line to pull 550 paracord or equivalent.
-I like the Synthetic Textiles 770 pound stuff myself.
+Use the mason-twine to pull 550 paracord or equivalent.

-Pull the 550 over the path of your string, and through an eye bolt screwed into the tree at the 6' level.
+Pull the 550 over the path of your mason-twine, and through an eye bolt screwed into the tree at the 6' level.

 The idea is that the strain of holding the coax weight is on the rope and not on the antenna's coax connector.

 Now drag the antenna slowly up the tree while standing out of harms way!!
 (EXTREME falling branch hazard here) while your buddy stands well back out of falling branch range and makes sure the coax is unrolling properly.